nicolasbelz/ffufapp/README.md

 In this step, focus on advanced testing techniques for various web pages, including those that are both accessible and inaccessible.
 This process helps identify potential vulnerabilities in different parts of the web application.

 Objective:

 The goal is to understand how different endpoints react to various testing methods and to identify security flaws or misconfigurations in the application.

 Accessible Pages:

-Start with pages like xss_vulnerable.php, /rce/remote_code_execution.php.
+Start with pages like `xss_vulnerable.php`, /`rce/remote_code_execution.php`.
 These pages might be vulnerable to specific attacks like Cross-Site Scripting (XSS) or Remote Code Execution (RCE).

 Action:
-Try different input values in these pages' URL parameters or forms to see how the application responds.
+Try different input values in these pages URL parameters or forms to see how the application responds.
 Look for indications of script execution or unexpected behaviors.

 Inaccessible Pages:

-Focus on pages like user_sessions.php, header_auth.php, and custom_header.php.
+Focus on pages like `user_sessions.php`, `header_auth.php`, and `custom_header.php`.
 These pages are not directly accessible, indicating they might require specific authentication or headers.

 Hint Acquisition:
 Initially, use the curl command to explore HTTP responses: